 Your company has a fleet of vehicles your team has made regular use of.
-You might even go as far as to say they’re an essential part of your business.
+You might even go as far as to say these company cars, vans or trucks are an essential part of your business.
 But, as with anything, they have a lifecycle.
 Having trouble determining when to replace fleet vehicles?
 Or what to replace them with?
 Here are some questions to consider when going through the process.

-Whether your company has purchased the vehicles outright or simply lease them is a big determinant.
-Leased vehicles can be returned to the dealership at the end of the contract, hopefully without a serious loss in investment.
+Whether your company has purchased the vehicles outright or simply leases them is a big determinant.
+Leased company cars can be returned to the dealership at the end of the contract, hopefully without a serious loss in investment.
 If your company owns the vehicles though, that’s a different scenario.

-The first thing to consider when thinking of replacing any vehicle, let alone fleet vehicles, is value.
+The first thing to consider when thinking of replacing any vehicle, let alone a company car, is value.
 Consider the mileage.
 When were the tires last replaced?
 Does it need any minor repairs, like the serpentine belt or the air filter?
 Any major repairs or replacements, like the battery or the engine?
-Try not to consider all the repair and replacement costs put into the vehicle, only the costs that might be required to prepare it for sale.
+Try not to consider all the repair and replacement costs put into the fleet vehicle, only the costs that might be required to prepare it for sale.

 Consider the exterior.
 Whether it’s a model from a decade ago or only a few years, is it a vehicle that you’re comfortable seeing representing your company?
 It’s served its function in your company’s fleet.
 Could it continue to do so?

 Value is one thing to a previous owner.
 Will that value translate to a new owner?
 Is the vehicle in a state that another buyer will consider it a worthwhile investment?
 Will the potential funds from selling the vehicle make a significant dent in the payment of a new vehicle?